Magnetic Field Universality of the Kondo Effect Revealed by Thermocurrent Spectroscopy

-Equation~(\ref{eq:Ith-FL}), with coefficients $s_{i}(B),i=0,1$ evaluated exactly for all magnetic fields within the NRG (Sec.~SM.3.5 of Supplemental Material \cite{Note1}), allows to address the experimentally observed sign change of $\left(\partial I_{\rm th}(V)/\partial V_\mathrm{sd} \right)_{V=0} \propto s_1(B) $ upon increasing $B$ above $B_{\rm th}$ (the "kink") and also to determine the value of $B_{\rm th}$.
-Figure~\ref{fig:fig4}(a) shows the normalized zero-bias thermocurrent slope $\propto s_1(B)/s_1(0)$, the normalized zero-bias thermocurrent $\propto s_0(B)/s_0(0)$ and the normalized curvature coefficient $\propto c_V(B)/c_V(0)$ as a function of magnetic field and for a range of gate voltages $V_{\rm g}$ in the Kondo regime.
-First, notice that both $c_V(B)/c_V(0)$ and $s_1(B)/s_1(0)$ [in contrast to $s_0(B)/s_0(0)$] are universal scaling functions of $g\mu_{\rm B} B/k_{\rm B}T_{\rm K}$ with only a weak dependence on $V_{\rm g}$ [inset Fig.~\ref{fig:fig4}(a)], and while distinct, they lie within about 1\% of each other [inset Fig.~\ref{fig:fig4}(a) and Fig.~S13 of Supplemental Material \cite{Note1}].
-Thus, measuring the field dependence of $s_1(B)$ via thermocurrent spectroscopy, requiring only a first derivative with respect to bias-voltage, equivalently probes the magnetic field universality from an electrical conductance measurement, which, however, requires a second derivative with respect to bias-voltage and is consequently less accurate.
-Furthermore, since both the thermocurrent slope at $V_\mathrm{sd}=0$, and the curvature coefficient $c_{V}(B)$, change sign at essentially the same magnetic field, i.e., $B_{\rm th}= B_{c}\approx 0.75k_\mathrm{B}T_\mathrm{K}/\mu_\mathrm{B}$ (to within around 1\% for all $V_\mathrm{g}$ in the Kondo regime), thermocurrent measurements of Kondo correlated quantum dots at finite bias voltage provide a new way to determine the splitting of the Kondo resonance via a sign change in the slope of the thermocurrent with respect to bias voltage.
+Equation~(\ref{eq:Ith-FL}), with $s_{i}(B),i=0,1$ evaluated exactly for all $B$ within the NRG (Sec.~SM.3.5 \cite{Note1}), allows us to address the experimentally observed sign change of $\left(\partial I_{\rm th}(V)/\partial V_\mathrm{sd} \right)_{V=0} \propto s_1(B) $ upon increasing $B$ above $B_{\rm th}$ (the "kink") and to extract $B_{\rm th}$.
+Figure~\ref{fig:fig4}(a) shows the normalized zero-bias thermocurrent slope $\propto s_1(B)/s_1(0)$, the normalized zero-bias thermocurrent $\propto s_0(B)/s_0(0)$ and the normalized curvature coefficient $\propto c_V(B)/c_V(0)$ as a function of $B$ and for a range of $V_{\rm g}$ in the Kondo regime.
+First, notice that both $c_V(B)/c_V(0)$ and $s_1(B)/s_1(0)$ [in contrast to $s_0(B)/s_0(0)$] are universal scaling functions of $g\mu_{\rm B} B/k_{\rm B}T_{\rm K}$ with only a weak dependence on $V_{\rm g}$ [inset Fig.~\ref{fig:fig4}(a)], and while distinct, they lie within about 1\% of each other [inset Fig.~\ref{fig:fig4}(a) and Fig.~S13 \cite{Note1}].
+Thus, measuring the field dependence of $s_1(B)$ via thermocurrent spectroscopy, requiring only a first derivative with respect to bias voltage, equivalently probes the magnetic-field universality from an electrical conductance measurement, which, however, requires a second derivative with respect to bias voltage and is consequently less accurate.
+Furthermore, since both $s_1(B)$ and $c_{V}(B)$ change sign at the same magnetic field, i.e., $B_{\rm th}= B_{c}\approx 0.75k_\mathrm{B}T_\mathrm{K}/\mu_\mathrm{B}$, thermocurrent measurements of Kondo correlated quantum dots at finite bias voltage provide a new way to determine the splitting of the Kondo resonance via a sign change in the slope of the thermocurrent with respect to bias voltage.